p-ilipili/kubernetes_ex/README.md

 ## Solution
 Several errors have been encountered forcing to modify the main.py a lot more than necessary.
 The most annoying error was this one, which in fact hid several issues.
-The most important one being an issue with the DBAPI :
+The most important one being an issue with the DBAPI :<br>
-`sqlalchemy.exc.OperationalError: (MySQLdb.OperationalError) (2002, "Can't connect to local MySQL server through socket '/var/run/mysqld/mysqld.sock' (2)")`
+`sqlalchemy.exc.OperationalError: (MySQLdb.OperationalError) (2002, "Can't connect to local MySQL server through socket '/var/run/mysqld/mysqld.sock' (2)")`<br>
 Hence, I modified the connection method to the database so SQLAlchemy uses the pymysql library to connect to MySQL.

-** For the installation to work you have to use the code in main_sqlalchemy.py for your main.py file.
+**For the installation to work you have to use the code in main_sqlalchemy.py for your main.py file.
 The Kubernetes deployment file is modified already.
-It uses a different docker image. **
+It uses a different docker image.**

 For the rest, it's all quite straightforward.
-System environment vars, secret for the root password, etc.
+System environment vars, secret for the root password, etc.<br>
+Enjoy!